Start Here: GAIL 101 Courses

 Register Now

 In order to communicate with large groups of constituents, you must take the GAIL - Direct Marketing Efforts class first.
-Understanding what potential donors are receiving or how alumni want to keep in touch is the main feature of GAIL!
+Marketing Efforts are used for sending newsletters, solicitations, holiday cards, etc. (This is not for Events or Event related communications.)

-If you are a Student Worker, you can not send out communications, but you and All Users can design them in BEE (Best Email Editor) by registering for a Communications Assistance class.
+If you are a Student Worker, you can not send out communications, but you and All Users can design email communications using the BEE (Best Email Editor) by registering for a Communications Assistance class.

 Have any other Questions?